TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/Index.rst

 In this chapter, you will start with learning the basic concepts of Fluid.
 After that, we will show you some helpful functions while templating with the help of various examples.
-Besides this, we show you the development of a ViewHelper using an example.
+Besides this, we show you the development of a Viewhelper using an example.
 Finally, we show you how you can apply the learned technologies with a practical sample.